Austin Stereo of Austin Texas

 Turntable setup

-Those new to vinyl often find this part intimidating.
-If you bought your turntable from us, it has already been setup, and you can skip this.
 Otherwise, this is extremely important to get right.
 Incorrect setup can result in poor sound, and in some cases, record damage.
 The cartridge must be installed correctly, and the tonearm balanced and set to the correct weight or "tracking force".
+Don't forget to correctly adjust the anti skate, or bias.
+This setting is normally the same as the recommended tracking force.
+For this number, look to the cartridge manufacturer.
+Typically between 1.5 and two grams.

 Once it's all setup and connected, the next step can vary with the type of turntable.
 If you have an automatic turntable, you can simply select "Start" and in a moment playback will start.
 Manual and auto return turntables will need you to move the arm over.
 Most turntables have a "cue" lever or switch, that raises and lowers the tonearm.
 You move the lever back or select "cue up" move the arm over, and lower the cue lever.
 Some very early turntables do not have the cue feature, and require a steady hand.